Nomisodan/Harvard-project/README.md

 ## Distinctiveness and Complexity

-For this project, I didn't really know what complexity meant in terms of a web app.
-So I went with the first thing that came to mind that looked complicated: a dynamic website, something that moves when scrolling through the page.
-I don’t know if this is complex for an experienced software engineer, but as someone who is learning, this was a challenge to accomplish.
+For this project, I didn’t fully know what “complexity” meant in terms of a web app.
+So I went with the first thing that came to mind that looked complicated: a dynamic website—something that moves when scrolling through the page.

+I decided to build a dynamic welcome page for a website idea similar to TikTok but for mini-games and riddles.
+Creating something front-end heavy with SCSS and JavaScript was challenging because styles and scripts often conflicted with each other.

-Building something that is front-end heavy using SCSS and JavaScript was hard because things were conflicting with each other.
-For example, if you do an opacity fade-in in CSS but have similar code in JavaScript, things can break.
-The elements also didn’t move the way I wanted, and it took me a while to figure everything out.
-I can't really compare it to others, but I think this was hard to accomplish based on the multiple page that conflict with each other rules.
+For example, if you use an opacity fade-in in CSS but also handle similar logic in JavaScript, things can break.
+I had to figure out how to implement parallax zoom scrolling, section fade-in/fade-out, animated navigation, carousel zoom sync, and sticky Register/Login forms.

+At first, the elements didn’t behave as I expected, and it took me a while to figure everything out.
+I can’t directly compare it to other projects, but I think this was complex to accomplish due to the multiple pages and functions that could easily conflict with one another.
----

-## The Files

-To start the project, I used `manage.py` to communicate with Django.

-I got a `db.sqlite3` database ready for later use.

-I created a `Project5` folder for `settings.py`, `urls.py`, and `wsgi.py`.

-I also made a folder called `Capstone`, which contains folders for `static`, `migrations`, and `templates`.

-Once the foundation was done, I started thinking about the concept of the website.
-I didn’t want to create the full app but just the **intro** of what the web app could be.

-So I thought of a simple idea for a site where you scroll through a game called **Speeme** (Speed/Game.
-Spee/me).
-Kind of like TikTok but for games.
-I created `index.html` and `style2.css` to represent what could be a future web app.

-I added a background (`cave5.webp`) that appears for users on devices other than phones.

-To introduce users to the web app, I needed to create an experience with transitions, a carousel, snap-lock forms and text, parallax zoom scrolling, etc. I wanted to tell a kind of story while scrolling through the website.

-The idea: we are arriving at the entrance of a cave that leads to the other side, where the world of Speeme is.

-So I started with `layout.html` and `style.scss`, which compiles to `style.css`.
-I also added a favicon with the letters “SP”.

-I made four sections: **Intro**, **Explanation**, **Register**, and **Login**.
-Each one represents a part of the cave.

-## Section Breakdown
+## Section Breakdown:

+**Navigation bar**

+Four different section that has a dot that follows your scrolling.

 **Intro**
-Starts with a fade-in of the title “Speeme?” (like “Speed Game?”) and a cave background (`cave3.jpg`).
+It starts with a fade-in of the title “Speeme?” (like “Speed Game?”) and a cave entrance background.
-When scrolling starts, `transition1.js` takes over.
-This is where the heart of the web app lives:
+When scrolling starts:
 - "Speeme?" zooms out as if you pass by it and disappears behind you.
 - The background zooms into the cave.
-- "Are you ready?" zooms and fades into the darkness.
+- "Are you ready?" zooms and fades in from the darkness.

 **Explanation**
 “Are you ready?” fades out.
-A new background (`cave2.jpg`) fades in, and from the bottom, a carousel with the explanation of the game snap-locks in the middle of the page.
+A new background fades in, and from the bottom, a carousel with the explanation of the game snap-locks in the middle of the page.
-I made `carousel.js` separate from `transition1.js` to keep it easier to manage.
-As users scroll through the carousel, the background zooms in—like walking deeper into the cave while learning what the game is.
+ As users scroll through the carousel, the background zooms in, as if you were walking deeper into the cave while learning what the game is.

 **Register**
 Once the carousel is finished, it detaches from the lock.
-The background keeps zooming in and fades out while `cave1.jpg` fades in.
+The background keeps zooming in and fades out while the next background fades in.
 At the bottom, the register form comes into view and snap-locks to the screen.

-Since there is a register and login, `models.py` is used to migrate data to the database.
-`views.py` and `urls.py` are used to link to the index page.
+If the user has to register, after completing it it'll beredirected to the main website.

+If already registered by scrolling a little more you get to the login section

 **Login**

-If the user scrolls down a bit more, the background zooms in and fades out.
-Then `cave4.jpg` fades in with the exit and the login form.
+The background from register zooms in and fades out, then login background fades in and tghe login form comes from the bottom to lock in the middle of the screen.
+When the user login he is directed to the main website.

+**Main website**

+This is just a template of the website but it is not the main focus of this project.

+---

+## The Files

+Project 5 Capstone/
+├── Capstone/
+│   ├── __pycache__/              # cache files (views, urls, models)
+│   ├── migrations/               # generated by Django
+│   │   ├── __pycache__/
+│   │   ├── __init__.py
+│   │   └── 0001_initial.py
+│   ├── static/
+│   │   ├── carousel.js           # carousel functions
+│   │   ├── transition1.js        # animations, parallax, sticky forms
+│   │   ├── style.scss            # SCSS styles
+│   │   ├── style.css             # compiled CSS
+│   │   ├── style.css.map         # SCSS map file
+│   │   ├── style2.css            # main site styles
+│   │   ├── cave1.jpg             # register background
+│   │   ├── cave2.jpg             # explanation background
+│   │   ├── cave3.jpg             # intro background
+│   │   ├── cave4.jpg             # login background
+│   │   ├── cave5.jpg             # main website background
+│   │   └── favicon-32x32.png
+│   ├── templates/
+│   │   ├── layout.html           # welcome page
+│   │   └── index.html            # main website
+│   ├── models.py                 # registration data
+│   ├── urls.py                   # Django routes
+│   └── views.py                  # handles registration/login
+│
+├── project5/
+│   ├── __pycache__/              # cache for settings, urls, wsgi
+│   ├── settings.py               # Django settings
+│   ├── urls.py                   # url patterns
+│   └── wsgi.py                   # server config
+│
+├── db.sqlite3                    # user database
+├── manage.py                     # Django utility
+└── README.md                     # this file

 ---

 ## Running the App